-To get started, you'll use a couple of tools in the Navigate group.
-The Explore tool allows you to move around the map as well as to get information about map features of interest.
+To get started, you'll use tools in the Navigate group.
+The Explore tool allows you to move around the map and to read information about map features of interest.

 - With the Explore tool selected on the ribbon, drag the map to a different location.

 If you go too far, it may be hard to find your way back.
-That's okay—a bookmark will return you to your starting place.
+You can use a bookmark to return to your starting place.

-You can roam around the map by holding the Q key on the keyboard and moving the mouse pointer in the direction you want to go.
-Hold Q+Shift to decrease the roam speed; hold Q+Ctrl to increase the speed.
+You can roam around the map by pressing the Q key on the keyboard while moving the pointer in the direction you want to go.
+Press Q+Shift to decrease the roam speed; press Q+Ctrl to increase the speed.

 - On the ribbon, on the Map tab, in the Navigate group, click Bookmarks .
 Under Wellington City Bookmarks, click Wellington.

 The map returns to its original extent.
-If you don't know much about Wellington, clicking the map feature will give you some information.
+If you don't know much about Wellington, click the map feature to learn about it.